Sharp analysis of linear ensemble sampling: Introduction

 \section{Introduction}

-We consider the standard stochastic linear bandit problem with a fixed, potentially infinite action set.
+We study ensemble sampling in the standard stochastic linear bandit problem with a fixed, potentially infinite action set.
+Linear bandits are a canonical model for studying exploration with structured reward functions: the linear structure is simple enough to support sharp analysis, yet rich enough to expose the statistical and computational issues that arise when observations at one action inform the estimated rewards of others.
 Ensemble sampling (ES) \citep{lu2017ensemble} is a randomized algorithm for this problem that has received considerable attention in recent years \citep[e.g.,][]{osband2016deep,osband2018randomized,osband2019deep,lu2018efficient,qin2022analysis,dwaracherla2022ensembles,janz2023ensemble,lee2024improved,zhu2023deep,zhou2025stochastic}.
 The algorithm maintains a collection (ensemble) of models, each trained on its own perturbed version of the history, and each modelling the dependence of the mean reward on actions.
 In every round, ES chooses one model uniformly at random from the ensemble and selects the action that maximizes the predicted mean reward under the chosen model.
 The appeal of ES is that it reduces exploration to model training and action selection from a single model, and as such it can be implemented whenever model training and single-model action selection are feasible.

 ES is one of several randomized algorithms for exploration in bandit problems.
 A gold standard among these is Thompson sampling (TS) \citep{thompson1933likelihood,agrawal2013thompson,abeille2017linear}, whose $n$-step regret in $d$-dimensional linear bandits is known to be $\tilde{O}(d^{3/2}\sqrt{n})$ \citep{abeille2017linear,hamidi2020frequentist}.
 A long line of research has sought to establish whether ES can match this performance (see \cref{tab:results-overview}).